-Critically, rather than unearthing just "a couple of misprints", I have demonstrated clearly, year after year, that Professor Brand-Miller and Dr Barclay's high-profile "finding" is based on data discontinued as unreliable, and fake data, on top of their impressively clownish assessments of up versus down (pp. 18&28 in Five-year Update).
+Critically, rather than unearthing just "a couple of misprints", I have demonstrated carefully, and relentlessly, that Professor Brand-Miller and Dr Barclay's high-profile "finding" is based on data discontinued as unreliable, and fake data, on top of their impressively clownish assessments of up versus down (pp. 18 & 28 in Five-year Update).

-Amazingly, Professor Brand-Miller, Dr Barclay and senior University of Sydney management have, year after year, recklessly pretended that their Australian Paradox "finding" (2011) is scientifically valid despite knowing their preferred indicator was discontinued as unreliable by the Australian Bureau of Statistics (ABS) after 1998-99, and then faked: the preferred indicator after 1998-99 - after the ABS abandoned an unreliable counting methodology and stopped counting! - is a conspicuously flat faked series, dead-ending in 2003 (pp. 28&64 in Five-year Update).
+Amazingly, Professor Brand-Miller, Dr Barclay and senior University of Sydney management have recklessly, year after year, pretended that their Australian Paradox "finding" (2011) is scientifically valid despite knowing their preferred indicator was discontinued as unreliable by the Australian Bureau of Statistics (ABS) after 1998-99, and then faked: the preferred indicator after 1998-99 - after the ABS abandoned an unreliable counting methodology and stopped counting! - is a conspicuously flat faked series, dead-ending in 2003 (pp. 28&64 in Five-year Update).

-So, not only are my concerns about the veracity of this shonky pro-sugar research - widely promoted by industry and politicians - focused on profoundly deficient university quality control, the persistence of the misconduct has made the Australian Paradox scandal the best-documented case of serious research fraud in Australian history.
+So, my concerns about the veracity of this shonky pro-sugar research - widely promoted by industry and politicians - are indeed centred on profoundly deficient quality control: the persistence of misconduct has helped to make the Australian Paradox scandal into maybe the best-documented case of serious research fraud in Australian history.